cangjie-bot/cangjie_runtime/stdlib/doc/libs/std_en/unittest/unittest_samples/unittest_benchmarks.md

 - `TimeNow`: Uses `DateTime.now` to measure real-time.
 Configurable with specific time units to ensure consistent reporting.
 - `CpuCycles`: Measures bare-metal CPU instruction cycles.
 Available only on platforms with such instructions executable in user space.
 - `Perf`: Uses Linux's `perf_event_open` system call to measure various hardware/software CPU counters.
+- `Runtime`: Supports various metrics provided by Cangjie runtime, like amount of allocated memory.

 ### Setup Before Each Call